Aider-AI/grep-ast/README.md

 python grep_ast.py [pattern] [filenames] [-i]
 ```

-### Arguments

 - `pattern`: The pattern to search for.
 - `filenames`: The files to search in.
 - `-i, --ignore-case`: Ignore case distinctions.

-## Dependencies

-This script uses the following Python libraries:

-- argparse
-- re
-- os
-- tree_sitter_languages
-- dump

-## License

-This project is licensed under the MIT License.